 Can I give blood after Acupuncture?

 If acupuncture is performed by an accredited healthcare professional it is still possible to carry on donating blood.
-Kate, Tony and Michael are registered by the General Chiropractic Council and Ivor by the Health Professions Council.
+Kate and Michael are registered by the General Chiropractic Council and Ivor by the Health Professions Council.
 They are therefore fully accredited healthcare professionals.

 Is Acupuncture painful?